avabs/avabs.github.io/AZ-204/Azure_Serverless_Offering.md

 - You pay for time your code runs
 - Code can be hosted on SCM
 - Integrate within Azure and Third parties
+- Azure Function could be hosted in 3 pricing tiers
+  - Consumption
+    - Default hosting plan
+    - Automatic scalling
+  - Premium
+    - Provides more control over the compute resource that could be used
+    - Max execution time
+    - Provides virtual network connectivity
+    - Support to run function on the custom linux image.
+  - Dedicated (App Service) plan
+    - Runs functions withing your app service plan
 - Types
   - HTTPTrigger - on http event
   - TimerTrigger - Scheduled trigger